Density Estimation via Binless Multidimensional Integration: Binless Multidimensional Thermodynamic Integration

 By expanding the density $\rho(\mathbf{x})$ around $\mathbf{x}_i$ as

-and by evaluating the integral in Eq.~(\ref{eq:grad_F_mean_shift_definition}) with the expression in Eq.~(\ref{eq:taylor-expansion}), we obtain the following approximate relationship between NLD gradient and mean shift, for which an intuition is provided by Fig. \ref{fig:ABCD}C
+and by evaluating the integral in Eq.~(\ref{eq:grad_F_mean_shift_definition}) with the expression in Eq.~(\ref{eq:taylor-expansion}), we obtain the following approximate relationship between NLD gradient and mean shift, for which an intuition is provided by Fig.~\ref{fig:ABCD}C

-By substituting the expectation $\mathbf{m}_i$ in the above equation with a sample average $\hat{\mathbf{m}}_i$, and by using the point-adaptively optimised neighbourhood size $k_i$, defined as described in Sec. \ref{sssec:BMTI_deltaF_manifold+adaptive}, to identify the region $\Omega_i$ we estimate the NLD gradient (see again Fig. \ref{fig:ABCD}C) as
+By substituting the expectation $\mathbf{m}_i$ in the above equation with a sample average $\hat{\mathbf{m}}_i$, and by using the point-adaptively optimised neighbourhood size $k_i$, defined as described in Sec.~\ref{sssec:BMTI_deltaF_manifold+adaptive}, to identify the region $\Omega_i$ we estimate the NLD gradient (see again Fig.~\ref{fig:ABCD}C) as

-where we defined $\tilde{k}_i = k_i -1$ for notation convenience.
-In Sec. \ref{sssec:mean_shift_mean_shift_grad_F_mean_shift_anal} and \ref{sssec:mean_shift_mean_shift_grad_F_mean_shift_sample_estimator} of the SM we report a rigorous derivation of the two equations above, which generalise the procedure in Ref. \cite{Fukunaga1975}.
-It is worth stressing that $\hat{\mathbf{g}}_i$ in our approach is doubly adaptive in the same sense discussed in Sec. \ref{sssec:BMTI_deltaF_manifold+adaptive} , since it restricts to the intrinsic manifold of dimension $d \ll D$ and operates an adaptive bandwidth selection; this is crucial to enhance the estimator's performance and robustness against the curse of dimensionality with respect to the original mean-shift gradient estimator \cite{Fukunaga1975}.
-Since the the $\hat{\mathbf{g}}_i$ estimator is proportional to the arithmetic average of $k-1$ shift random variables (RVs), i.e. to the sample mean-shift estimator $\hat{\mathbf{m}}_i$ defined in Eq. (\ref{eq:grad_F_sample_grad_F}), its auto-covariance $\mathrm{\mathbf{var}}[\hat{\mathbf{g}}_i]$ is proportional to the auto-covariance of the mean shift.
+where we defined $\tilde{k}_i = k_i -1$ for notation convenience, and $r_{k_i}$ is the distance between point $i$ and its $k_i$-th nearest neighbour.
+In Sec.~\ref{sssec:mean_shift_mean_shift_grad_F_mean_shift_anal} and \ref{sssec:mean_shift_mean_shift_grad_F_mean_shift_sample_estimator} of the SM we report a rigorous derivation of the two equations above, which generalise the procedure in Ref. \cite{Fukunaga1975}.
+It is worth stressing that $\hat{\mathbf{g}}_i$ in our approach is doubly adaptive in the same sense discussed in Sec.~\ref{sssec:BMTI_deltaF_manifold+adaptive} , since it restricts to the intrinsic manifold of dimension $d \ll D$ and operates an adaptive bandwidth selection; this is crucial to enhance the estimator's performance and robustness against the curse of dimensionality with respect to the original mean-shift gradient estimator \cite{Fukunaga1975}.
+Since the the $\hat{\mathbf{g}}_i$ estimator is proportional to the arithmetic average of $k \!- \!1$ shift random variables (RVs), i.e. to the sample mean-shift estimator $\hat{\mathbf{m}}_i$ defined in Eq.~(\ref{eq:grad_F_sample_grad_F}), its auto-covariance $\mathrm{\mathbf{var}}[\hat{\mathbf{g}}_i]$ is proportional to the auto-covariance of the mean shift.
 The sample gradient autocovariance estimator reads